SteadyCadence/api-docs/content/03-organization.md

 https://platform-staging-api.cadasta.org/api/v1/organizations/example-organization/
 ```

+> add proper links to the object below

-A user JSON object has the following properties.
+A member JSON object has the following properties.
+These properties are similar to the `account` JSON objects, but they include whether that user is an admin of the organization in question.

 Property | Type | Required? | Description
 ---|---|:---:|---